Businesses who need strategic social media & online marketing training for their staff might benefit from the new 2017 Canada-BC Job Grant.

 The Canada-B.C.
 Job Grant (CJG) is opening to BC Jobs Plan priority sectors, with targeted funding of up to $5 million, for eligible employers and organizations in these sectors to train new and current employees for available jobs.

 The Canada-B.C.
-Job Grant (CJG) is now accepting applications for all streams with training that starts between January 1 and March 31, 2017.
-CJG will also continue to accept applications with training start dates on or before December 31, 2016 for the Unemployed stream, the Underrepresented stream, and the Refugee Fund until those applications targets are met.
-The Priority Sector stream for training between Oct 1 and Dec 31, 2016, is now closed.
-We have reached our funding targets for the period.
+Job Grant (CJG) is now accepting applications for all streams with training that starts between April 1 and August 31, 2017.
+CJG will also continue to accept applications with training start dates on or before March 31, 2017 for all streams until those applications targets are met.

 Employers will be informed of decisions within 60 business days of application.
 CJG will prioritize the assessment of applications under the Unemployed stream and the Underrepresented Groups stream.
 Please note that, if employers proceed with training before receiving a decision from the Ministry, they will be liable for all costs incurred should the application be denied.
 At the Province’s sole discretion, applications may be approved based on provincial priorities, up to funding amounts available.